UbiquityDotNET/Llvm.NET/src/Interop/Ubiquity.NET.Llvm.Interop/ABI/ReadMe.md

 >[!IMPORTANT]
 > It is worth stressing the point here that there is NO WAY to know which string type
 > to use based on only the header files and API signatures they contain.
 One ***MUST***
-> read the documentation for the API to know (and occasionally dig into the source code)
+> read the documentation for the API to know (and occasionally dig into the source code,
-> as it often isn't documented what the requirements are!.
+> as it often isn't documented what the requirements are!).
 This is one of the greatest
 > problems with any form of automated interop code generator.
 It can only scan the
 > headers and knows nothing about the documentation or intended semantics.
 This is why,
 > previously this was all done in a custom YAML file.
 But as this library and LLVM